dtr-org/unit-e/README.md

 to be further developed.

 We plan to explore models with dynamic emission rate, where the network pays for the security it needs.
-In PoS consensus, taking into account the amount of tokens being deposited/staked seems like a good direction.
+In PoS consensus, taking into account the number of tokens being deposited/staked seems like the right direction.

-As was also [researched](https://arxiv.org/pdf/1809.07468.pdf), time based emission, starting very high and decreasing over the years (in Bitcoin halving every 4 years), isn't securing the protocol efficiently nor is it fair in terms of compounding and the future currency distribution.
+As was also [researched](https://arxiv.org/pdf/1809.07468.pdf), time-based emission, starting very high and decreasing over the years (in Bitcoin halving every four years), isn't securing the protocol efficiently nor is it fair in terms of compounding and the future currency distribution.

 ## Running from source